Corrupt Sets

 /Users/[Username]/Library/Preferences/Ableton/Live x.x.x/Crash/

-• Move the temporary Live Set .als file into the Project folder of the corrupted file.
+2. Move the temporary Live Set .als file into the Project Folder of the corrupted file.

-• Rename the temporary .als file to the name of the original Project.
+3. Rename the temporary .als file to the name of the original Set.

-• If you get a missing files message, please click on the orange Status Bar at the bottom of Live's program window.
+5. If you get a "missing files" message, click the orange Status Bar at the bottom of Live's program window.

-• In the appearing File Manager select the Project folder or the location where you use to store audio files.
+6. In the File Manager sidebar that appears, select the Project Folder or the location where you store audio files.

-If you cannot retrieve your work using the above methods, please then contact our Technical Support with the corrupt Live Set .als, along with any Crash Reports.
+If you can't retrieve your work using the above methods, please contact Technical Support and attach the corrupt Live Set .als, along with any Crash Reports.

 Ableton offers these in-depth help and learning resources: